Sleep Struggles and Teenagers

 Those are some significant risks.
 But how do parents whose teens go to schools that have early start times encourage healthy sleep?
 While studies seem to suggest that later school start times can be beneficial, not every district has options to accommodate later starts.
 The doctors weighed in with their advice.

 Education is so important, but so is sleep.
-With the impacts of poor sleep as serious as they are, it could be advisable to hit snooze on school start times, so students can be better prepared to participate in their education.
+With the impacts of poor rest as serious as they are, it could be advisable to hit snooze on school start times, so students can be better prepared to participate in their education.
 Better sleep is just what the doctor orders, and parents, teens and school districts can work together to improve health outcomes for not just this generation but also those to come.
 The time to wake up to the benefits of later school start times has arrived.

 For more great activities, tips and resources, check out our latest issue!
 You can read the full March/April issue of WestCoast Families magazine online here.